Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Higher Overlap Shrinks Rashomon Sets

 \paragraph{Proof Sketch.} We first show that for neighbouring datasets, the Bayes optimal loss is proportional to the overlapping coefficient, under the assumption of identical class priors.
 Thus, we say that the overlapping coefficient is higher for the dataset with the higher Bayes optimal loss.
 We then use the loss relationship in the first assumption to show that any model in the Rashomon set of the higher-loss dataset also belongs to the Rashomon set of the lower-loss dataset, but not vice-versa, creating a subset relationship.
 Complete proof can be found in the Appendix (\S \ref{sec:app_theorem4_2}).

 \paragraph{Interpreting the Assumptions.} The assumptions together state that one of the datapoints differing between neighbouring datasets is harder to classify than the other, and that all good models and both Bayes optimal models agree on this.
-The assumption fails when both differing datapoints lie in the ambiguous region near the decision boundary.
-A tighter Rashomon parameter $\epsilon$ (i.e., a smaller $\epsilon$) makes the ambiguous region smaller, increasing the likelihood that the assumption holds.
+The assumption fails when both differing datapoints lie in an ambiguous region near the decision boundary.

 Note that if the Bayesian optimal models are in the Rashomon set, the second assumption becomes redundant.
-In other words, for any hypothesis class expressive enough to include the Bayesian optimal, the second assumption can be dropped.
+That is, for a hypothesis class expressive enough to include the Bayes optimal, the second assumption can be dropped.